bsmith89/strain-corr/doc/manuscript/manuscript.md

 StrainPGC performed better on average than either alternative: a median increase of 0.069 in F1 score compared to PanPhlAn (IQR: 0.038–0.093; p
 < 1e-10 by Wilcoxon, non-parametric, paired, t-test) and 0.042
 relative to StrainPanDA (IQR: 0.022–0.079; p < 1e-10).
-All three tools had high precision, and the superior performance of StrainPGC was driven primarily by the recall: 0.12 greater than PanPhlAn and 0.08 greater than StranPanDA (p < 1e-10 for both).
-For all three tools, species with higher estimated depth had better performance on this benchmark (Spearman’s correlation between maximum species depth across samples and F1 score: Spearman’s ⍴ = 0.30, 0.55, and 0.33 for StrainPGC, PanPhlAn, and StrainPanDA, respectively; Supplementary Figure S1).
-However, StrainPGC had a weaker relationship between precision and depth than PanPhlAn and StrainPanDA did (⍴ = 0.19, 0.53, and 0.56, respectively).
+All three tools
+had similarly high precision, and the superior performance of StrainPGC was driven primarily by a dramatic reduction in the false negative rate (FPR: 1 - recall): a median of just 49% of PanPhlAn's and 60% of StrainPanDA's FPR.

+For all three tools, species
+with higher estimated depth had better performance on this benchmark (Spearman’s correlation between maximum species depth across samples and F1 score: Spearman’s ⍴ = 0.30, 0.55, and 0.33 for StrainPGC, PanPhlAn, and StrainPanDA, respectively; Supplementary Figure S1).
+Interestingly, StrainPGC's precision was less tightly related to depth than either PanPhlAn or StrainPanDA (⍴ = 0.19, 0.53, and 0.56, respectively).
-Since we controlled for other steps of the gene content estimation process, these findings support the idea that StrainPGC’s use of correlation across strain-pure samples allows us to maintain high precision even while increasing recall.
-In particular, we find our approach maintains this specificity even at low depths more effectively than existing methods (Supplementary Figure S1).
+Since we controlled for the upstream pangenome profiling, these findings support the idea that use of the Pearson correlation across strain-pure samples as a filtering criterion for our gene content estimates allows StrainPGC to maintain high precision even while greatly increasing recall.
+In particular, we find our approach upholds this specificity even at low depths more effectively than existing methods (Supplementary Figure S1).

 In real-world applications—where ground-truth gene content is not known